Node-RED: Lecture 2 – Building your first flows

 Figure 2.7 Debug output from your first flow – the time when you clicked the inject node.

-As you can see, the inject node, when clicked, generates a timestamp (number of milliseconds since January 1, 1970), which is converted to a message and sent along the output wire, which is delivered to the debug node as an input message.
-The debug node’s default behaviour is to show any message it receives, which it does in the debug pane on the right.
+As you can see, the inject node, when clicked, generates a timestamp – the number of milliseconds since January 1, 1970.
+This is then converted to a message and sent along the output wire, which is delivered to the debug node as an input message.
+The debug node’s default behaviour is to show any message it receives in the debug pane on the right.

 Congratulations, you created and deployed your first flow!